 Work in progress

-“Cost of Discrimination” (with Ulrich Glogowsky and Johannes Rincke)
+- “Racial Discrimination in Seeking Advice” (with Ulrich Glogowsky and Johannes Rincke) [AEA RCT Registry]

 Labor market (non-) discrimination of women in expected motherhood: Experimental evidence (A study for the Institute for Democracy and Economic Analysis IDEA; in Czech; 2015)